Prepare a Cal/OSHA COVID-19 Prevention Program Checklist

 When to Use

-In response to the coronavirus (COVID-19) pandemic, California Division of Occupational Safety and Health (Cal/OSHA or the Division) adopted COVID-19 Prevention Emergency Temporary Standards (ETS) that establish various requirements for all employers and places of employment aimed at protecting employees from COVID-19.
-The ETS has been revised several times, with the third readoption becoming effective May 6, 2022 and expiring on December 31, 2022.
-Cal/OSHA also released updated Frequently Asked Questions (FAQs) that provide guidance on the revised ETS (guidance incorporated below).
+In response to the coronavirus (COVID-19) pandemic, the California Division of Occupational Safety and Health (Cal/OSHA or the Division) established various requirements for all employers and places of employment aimed at protecting employees from COVID-19.

-The ETS applies to all employees and places of employment in California except the following:
+The Non-Emergency Regulations apply to all employees and places of employment in California except the following:

 - Work locations where there is only one employee who does not have contact with other people;